centrifuge/sdk/README.md

 Investments for a pool are done via [ERC-7540 Tokenized Vaults](https://eips.ethereum.org/EIPS/eip-7540).
 Vaults can be deployed for a tranche on any supported network, for any supported currency

-Retrieve a vault by querying it from the Pool:
+Retrieve a vault by querying it from the pool:

 ```js
 const pool = await centrifuge.pool('1')